jacquelinel33/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | 820          |

 ### Bonus Questions
-Recreate the follow table outpout using the availalble data.
+Recreate the following table output using the available data.

+#### Join All The Things
 | customer_id | order_date | product_name | price | member |
 | ----------- | ---------- | ------------ | ----- | ------ |
 | A           | 2021-01-01 | curry        | 15    | N      |